 Don’t get too sweaty.
 Sweating dries out your skin, and the salt in sweat can sting and irritate it.
 So try to stay cool.
 Take it easy on hot days and stick to indoor activities.
 Use air conditioning or a fan if you need one.

 Wear soft, breathable clothing.
 Keep your skin cool by staying away from nylon, wool, rough linen, or any fabric that’s stiff or itchy.
 Generally, cotton is best.

 Know how the sun affects you.
 Sunlight can be a salve for eczema.
 In fact, people with severe cases can benefit from ultraviolet ray treatments.
 But others find that sunlight is a trigger.
 If you’re one of them, shield yourself with clothes and a hat.

 Prepare before you swim.
 Chlorine in pools or the salt in seawater can be irritating for some people with eczema.
 Apply a layer of lotion before you dive in to see if it helps.

 Rinse off possible triggers.
 Take a quick, cool shower to soothe your skin and wash away sweat, chlorine, salt water, pollen, or other triggers.
-Gently pat yourself dry and apply lotion right away.
+Gently pat yourself dry and apply cream right away.

 Watch the sprays and lotions.
 Sunscreens and bug sprays can have chemicals that trigger symptoms.
 Opt for sunscreens that physically block the ultraviolet rays with the minerals zinc oxide or titanium dioxide.
 Test a sample on your arm before you slather it all over your body.